bitovi/hatchify/docs/guides/production-custom-usage.md

 NODE_ENV=production node dist/backend/backend/index.js
 ```

-## How to build a docker image for hosting the backend
+## How to build a docker image for hosting the backend and the frontend under a single proxy domain?

 There are many ways to skin a cat when it comes to deploying our app to production servers.
 One of the easier ones is using Docker.
 What's great about Docker is that you can have a fair simulation of the deployed infrastructure tested locally before it gets deployed.
 In order to do that, we will create a few files at the root of our project: